Robeco’s quantitative investment strategies are based on the following beliefs:

 The sustainability approach focusses on three aspects, namely aiming for at least a 20% better score on ESG criteria than the reference index, aiming for at least a 20% better environmental footprint than the reference index and avoiding exposure to stocks in the values-based restricted universe according to certain broad ethical norms.

 Our strategy is managed by an experienced group of investment professionals within an organization which is fully committed to quantitative investing.
 The team consists of more than 40 portfolio managers and quantitative researchers dedicated solely to quantitative investing, research and model development.
-The team closely cooperates with RobecoSAM, the affiliate focused exclusively on ESG.
-RobecoSAM provides the stock-specific sustainability information for the strategy.
+The team closely cooperates with a dedicated sustainability research team, which focuses exclusively on ESG and provides the stock-specific sustainability information for the strategy.

 BY CLICKING ON “I AGREE”, I DECLARE I AM A WHOLESALE CLIENT AS DEFINED IN THE CORPORATIONS ACT 2001.